ingridstevens/whisper-audio-transcriber/README.md

 ![RAG Over audio](/images/cover.png)

+If you've wanted to play around with audio, RAG, and locally-run LLMs - this is a perfect starting point!

-This repository contains a Jupyter notebook `rag-over-whisper-audio.ipynb` which demonstrates an analysis of audio data, leveraging the capabilities of Ollama embeddings, FAISS similarity search, and open-source Large Language Model (LLM) chains for natural language processing tasks.
+This repository contains a Jupyter notebook `rag-over-whisper-audio.ipynb` which demonstrates an analysis of audio data, leveraging the capabilities of Ollama embeddings, FAISS similarity search, and open-source Large Language Model (LLM) chains.
+Loading in your own audio to this notebook enables you to ask questions about the information contained in your audio file completely locally.

 The notebook primarily illustrates how to:
 1. Load and examine audio-derived text data.